UPPS 07.07.05 - Emergency Loan Program (ELP)

 the fifth anniversary of the date on which the loan was executed.

-Students must make deferral requests under this section to the Student Business Services - Collections Office by completing the Emergency Loan Program Request for Deferred Repayment or Extension of Due Date.
-Complete applications must be received prior to the loan due date.
+For deferrals, students must request the Emergency Loan Program Request for Deferred Repayment or Extension of Due Date form from SBS.
+Complete applications must be received by SBS prior to the loan due date.
 Late charges continue to apply.

 The university will allow students who qualify under this section to register for classes.

-Determination of Pell eligibility (per Section 04.02) is the responsibility of the director of Financial Aid and Scholarships.
+Determination of Pell Grant eligibility (see Section 04.02) is the responsibility of the director of Financial Aid and Scholarships.

 PROCEDURES FOR PAYMENT EXTENSIONS